MicrosoftDocs/windows-dev-docs/windows-apps-src/security/companion-device-unlock.md

 ### Biometric enabled Windows Hello companion devices

 If the companion device supports biometrics, in some cases the [Windows Biometric framework](/windows-hardware/design/device-experiences/windows-hello) may be a better solution than the Windows Hello companion device framework.
-Please contact [cdfonboard@microsoft.com](mailto:cdfonboard@microsoft.com) and we'll help you pick the right approach.

 ### Components of the solution